corda/corda/docs/source/gcp-vm.rst

     gcloud compute firewall-rules create webserver --allow tcp:8080

-Next we promote the ephemeral IP address associated with this instance to a static IP address.
+Promote the ephemeral IP address associated with this instance to a static IP address.

 First check the region and select the one you are using from the list: